×

 Total students: 10 per session

-Saturdays 8:30AM-9:00AM - 10 puppies max - first come, first serve
+Saturdays 8:30am - 9:00 am, max 10 puppies, first in, first serve

 Please bring your own treats.
 We recommend not feeding your dog breakfast prior to the social or bring your dog's breakfast with you and use it during the social as rewards for redirection and attention.
 It is helpful to have treats on hand to practice behaviors and redirect puppies when needed.